Miguelii/craftercms-nextjs-blueprint/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to open a PR or a issue.